-They also took a tour around Miami Harbor in a boat lent to them by Bernard Castro.
+They also took a tour around Miami Harbor in a boat lent to them by Bernard Castro, the inventor of the sofa bed.
 Two reporters had attempted to stow away on board but were safely dropped off on the shore.
 Afterwards The Beatles' bodyguard, Sgt Buddy Bresner, took the group home to meet his family, who gave them a meal.

 People were lending us yachts, anything we wanted.
 There were two great things in Florida.
 One: I was taken to my first drive-in in a Lincoln Continental by two very nice young ladies.
 Two: a family lent us their boat and let me drive.
 It was a sixty-foot speedboat, which I proceeded to bring into port head-on, not really knowing much about driving speedboats.

-They have those pretty rails on the fron, and I bent the bugger all over the place.
+They have those pretty rails on the front, and I bent the bugger all over the place.
 But they didn't seem to mind, you know; they were just happy!